If you’re worrying about what to pack for Vietnam, the hunt is over!

 – Phone and phone charger.
 You can pick up SIM cards anywhere in Vietnam, but seriously, their public WiFi is so good I don’t think you need to.
 Even when I was out in the wilderness on my cycle ride through Vietnam I was picking up WiFi all over.
 Make sure your phone is well protected though – LifeProof cases are amazing.

 – Portable charger.
 A portable charger is so useful, especially if you’re using the camera or Google Maps a lot and they’re draining your battery.
+You can take a look at some of the best festival phone chargers here.

 More things to take to Vietnam on holiday